Transport of spherical microparticles in a 3D vortex flow: Methods

 \subsubsection{Suspensions}

 Spherical polystyrene particles (Dynoseeds, MICROBEADS Norway) with density $\rho_p$ = 1050 kg~m$^{-3}$ are suspended in a 25 wt$\%$ glycerol (99$\%$ extra pure, Acros Organics) - DI water mixture ($\rho_f$ = 1059 kg~m$^{-3}$, $\eta$ = 1.79 mPa~s), resulting in almost neutrally buoyant particles.
-The concentration of the particles in the solution is determined according to their diameters in order to keep the number of particles roughly constant.
+The concentration of the particles in the solution is determined according to their diameters $a$ in order to keep the number of particles roughly constant.
 For $a=$ 20, 40, and 80~$\mu$m, the resulting mass fraction in the suspension is $2\times10^{-4}$, $5 \times 10^{-4}$, and $1 \times 10^{-3}$, respectively.
+Therefore, suspensions are very dilute so that particle particle interactions can be neglected and particles are considered as single particles transported in the fluid flow.
+Additionally modifications of the base flow due to the presence of particles can be neglected.
 Particles with diameters larger than 10\% of the channel width ($a/w > 0.1$) were experimentally tested; however, in the working fluid used, they were not neutrally buoyant and exhibited sedimentation due to density mismatch.

 To compare particle sizes and channel dimensions, we introduce the confinement ratio $\alpha = a / w$, which is in the range $0.018~\leq~\alpha~\leq~0.073$, and therefore considered low for this experimental system.